wiryfuture/animedaonload/README.md

 # animedaonload
-Basically i got bored and decided to improve [a tampermonkey script I found for AD](https://github.com/tzubertowski/animeda-jt-o) for a download button but i basically rewrit it so here it is in its own repo.
+Basically i got bored and decided to improve [a tampermonkey script I found for AD](https://github.com/tzubertowski/animeda-jt-o) for a download button but i basically rewrote it so here it is in its own repo.
 # Installation
 Install [Tampermonkey](https://www.tampermonkey.net/) in your browser and then [click this](https://github.com/wiryfuture/animedaonload/raw/main/animedaonload.user.js) and then click install.
 # Usage